Frequently Asked Questions: 2026 Toronto Taxes & Fees

 Why is maintaining accurate bookkeeping essential during tax season?

-Maintaining exceptionally accurate, standardized bookkeeping throughout the year is absolutely essential during the high-pressure tax season.
-It guarantees you can immediately substantiate every single declared deduction, seamlessly prevents catastrophic errors during your final tax filing, and strongly protects you in the highly stressful event of a comprehensive CRA audit.
+Maintaining accurate, standardized bookkeeping throughout the year is essential during the high-pressure tax season.
+It guarantees you can immediately substantiate every single declared deduction, prevents catastrophic errors during your final tax filing, and strongly protects you in the stressful event of a comprehensive CRA audit.

 Can I use online tools to securely file my tax return?